 Applicant Response: The Applicant team will clarify the temporary and permanent impacts and restoration/mitigation efforts as part of the NOI process before the MCC under the MA Wetlands Protection Act.

-B+T Current Response: Our original comment largely related to previously proposed wetland impacts, which have been eliminated with the connection to municipal sewer.
-Applicant Response: No response required.
+B+T Response: Our original comment largely related to previously proposed wetland impacts, which have been eliminated with the connection to municipal sewer.